 Great Basin National Park

-This National Park boasts a feature that’s hard to come by these days: a lack of big crowds and an abundance of dark skies.
-Though it’s hard to believe with the features lineup this place offers, Great Basin is one of the least visited parks, making your time here even more special.
-Here, you can bag Nevada’s second tallest peak only crossing paths with a handful of people or experience the darkest night skies thanks to the park’s remote location.
+Great Basin National Park boasts some special features that are hard to come by these days: a lack of big crowds and an abundance of dark skies.
+Though it’s hard to believe with the lineup of scenic features this place offers, Great Basin is one of the least visited national parks, making your time here even more special.
+Here, you can hike Nevada’s second tallest peak, only crossing paths with a handful of people or experience the darkest night skies thanks to the park’s remote location.

-Great Basin National Park is a Recreationalist’s Paradise
+Great Basin National Park Nevada: A Recreationalists Paradise

-Aside from hiking, the sky is the limit when it comes to ways to recreate.
-Whether it’s horseback riding, rock climbing, cross-country skiing, fishing, camping, or wildlife viewing this park seems to have it all.
-For more specific information on all the ways you can enjoy the park, connect with a ranger at one of the parks two Visitor Centers.
+Aside from camping and hiking, the sky’s the limit when it comes to ways to recreate at Great Basin.
+Whether it’s horseback riding, rock climbing, cross-country skiing, fishing, or wildlife viewing, this park seems to have it all.
+For more specific information on all the ways you can enjoy the park, connect with a ranger at one of the park’s two Visitor Centers.

 Travel Nevada Pro Tip